Shukoya/Shoko/ARCHITECTURE.md

 - Wrapping Integration: `Domain::Services::WrappingService` now defers to the formatting service when present so pagination and prefetching align with the styled output rendered to the terminal.
+- Instrumentation Bridge: `Domain::Services::InstrumentationService` wraps tracing/metrics
+  adapters so controllers can record timing without coupling to infrastructure modules.
+- File & Path Bridges: `Domain::Services::FileWriterService` and `PathService` provide
+  atomic writes and config/cache path resolution for repositories, keeping file stores from referencing infrastructure helpers directly.
 - Rendering: `Components::Reading::BaseViewRenderer` prefers formatted display lines, applies ANSI styling per block type, and records visible bounds via `Helpers::TextMetrics` to keep selection/highlighting accurate.
 - Backwards Compatibility: When formatting data is unavailable (e.g., tests or truncated chapters) the system gracefully falls back to the legacy plain-text wrapping path.

+## Architecture Guards

+- Specs under `spec/architecture/` assert that controllers and components do not reference infrastructure constants or require infrastructure files directly.
+Expand this suite when introducing new layers or adapters to keep the Clean Architecture boundaries enforceable.